Updated: May 21, 2022

-Kanazawa is second largest city on Sea of Japan side of Japan, next to Niigata.
-Niigata is an important port but Kanazawa attracts much more tourists.
-The main tourist attraction is Kenrokuen park, which is considered as Three major parks in Japan.
+Kanazawa is second largest city on Sea of Japan side of Japan, after Niigata.
+Niigata is an important port city, but Kanazawa attracts much more tourists.
+The main tourist attraction is Kenrokuen garden, which is considered as Three major gardens in Japan.

 1=Taking Joetsu shinkansen to Echigo-Yuzawa station and change to limited express Hakutaka.